tylerm007/AzureMarketService/README.md

-# AzureMarketService
-Azure Market API Service
+# Espresso LogicAzure API Service

 ##Key Use Case for Cloud, Mobile
 Virtually all organizations are looking to leverage cloud / mobile technologies, to promote internal efficiency and external access.
 These require efficient networked data access to multiple databases, with enforcement of your business policy for logic and security.

 Espresso creates Enterprise-class Azure RESTful APIs across multiple databases, enforcing your logic and security.
 It’s declarative, so it’s remarkably fast and simple to create systems as follows.
+See our [webpage](http://www.espressologic.com/declarative-api-app-creation-10x-faster)

+Key Advantages of Espresso Logic API

+1. Runs inside your Azure instance securely
+2. Fully integrated into Visual Studio as an API Service
+3. Support for multiple databases
+4. Define custom resource endpoints (nested documents)
+5. API created for tables, views, and stored procedures
+6. Automatic pagination (forward and backward)
+7. Optimistic locking
+8. Role-based access to objects, column and row level security
+9. Ccustom validation and business logic on multi-table transactions
+10. Support for upsert (MERGE_INSERT)
+11. Primary key propagation
+12. Node.JS command line and web based admin portal
+13. Dynamic (Live) view of data for back office testing
+14. Swagger 2.0 Support
+15. Support for large objects (Blob)
+16. Simple REST API model

 ##Rapidly Create Enterprise-class RESTful Backends
 Create RESTful backends to accelerate delivering projects within your organization